Financial Aid Disbursement (Receiving Your Aid)

 2. Access the Student Administration System to accept or decline all aid.
 Complete steps 1-6 on the Financial Aid Action Page.

 3. You have submitted all of the documentation that we have requested to complete your file.
 Login to the Student Administration System and click on the Items Required/Received link to determine which documents are requested.
-Submit these documents to the Office of Financial Aid Services.
+Submit all outstanding documents to the Office of Financial Aid Services.

 4. If you have accepted your Federal Direct Stafford Loan and you are a first-time borrower at UConn, you must also complete the following requirements: